-Successful students adhere to a consistent pacing throughout their course.
-While our flexible pacing model allows students the autonomy to maintain work-life balance, setting specific assignment and exam completion goals is vital to success.
-Students must complete courses on schedule and earn passing grades to maintain Satisfactory Academic Progress (SAP) to be in good academic standing with the University.
-To achieve SAP at a minimum, undergraduates must maintain a 2.0 GPA and graduate students must maintain a 3.0 GPA.
-See the Satisfactory Academic Progress section for other SAP conditions.
-Instructors and Advisors will reach out to provide assistance to support the student's progress.
+Successful students adhere to a consistent pacing throughout their courses.
+While Bottega's model allows students the autonomy to maintain work-life balance, setting specific assignment and exam completion goals are vital to success.
+Students must complete courses on schedule and earn passing grades to maintain Satisfactory Academic Progress (SAP) to remain in good academic standing.
+At a minimum, undergraduates must maintain a 2.0 GPA and graduate students must maintain a 3.0 GPA.
+(See the Satisfactory Academic Progress section for other conditions.)